Notice to Clients Regarding Change of Jurisdiction

 Call the IVR number (see below for options) and follow the steps provided to immediately block the card and/or report it stolen.

-Alternatively you can login to your web banking account and click the “Block Card” button next to your card number on the “Accounts” screen.
+You can also login to your web banking account and click the “Block/Suspend Card” button next to your card number on the “Accounts” screen.

 To order a replacement card, please follow the normal proceudre for requesting a card through the banking software.
-Alternatively you can contact +44(0) 20 7127 6841 and speak with an agent during UK business hours to request a replacement card.
+Alternatively you can contact our Client Services department and speak with an agent during bank business hours to request a replacement card.